Resources

 - Holocaust Center of Pittsburgh Digital Resources – A curated collection of online resources.

-- Philadelphia Jewish Archives Center – Located in Philadelphia, this archives is dedicated to collecting, preserving and organizing the records of Greater Philadelphia’s Jewish community.
+- Philadelphia Jewish Archives Center – Located in Philadelphia, this archive is dedicated to collecting, preserving, and organizing the records of Greater Philadelphia’s Jewish community.

 - Children of Jewish Holocaust Survivors of Philadelphia – Located in Philadelphia, this organization is dedicated to preserving the memory of the martyrs and victims of the Holocaust.